carpentries-incubator/python-testing/07-integration.md

 quality.
 Unit tests verify that each gear is well made.
 However, the clock still needs to be put together.
 The gears need to fit with one another.

+> ## Telling The Time {.callout}
+>
-_Integration tests_ are the class of tests that verify that multiple moving pieces and gears inside the clock work well together.
-Where unit tests investigate the gears, integration tests look at the position of the hands to determine if the clock can tell time correctly.
+> _Integration tests_ are the class of tests that verify that multiple moving
+> pieces and gears inside the clock work well together.
+Where unit tests
+> investigate the gears, integration tests look at the position of the hands to
-They look at the system as a whole or at its subsystems.
-Integration tests typically function at a higher level conceptually than unit tests.
-Thus, writing integration tests also happens at a higher level.
+> determine if the clock can tell time correctly.
+They look at the system as a
+> whole or at its subsystems.
+Integration tests typically function at a higher
+> level conceptually than unit tests.
+Thus, writing integration tests also
+> happens at a higher level.

 Because they deal with gluing code together, there are typically fewer integration tests in a test suite than there are unit tests.
 However, integration